What could gamblers expect, and which land-based casinos could be first in line to launch online gambling sites should it be legalized?

 Can You Play at Social Casinos in New York?

-While online casinos in NY aren’t legal in 2021, you can still get your fix of slot machines and online casino games for free.
+While real money online casinos in NY aren’t legal in 2021, you can still get your fix of slot machines and online casino games for free.
 Social casinos offer familiar online casino gaming without any of the financial risk (or reward).
 Some New York tribes even run their own social casinos.

 Use play credits and enjoy video slot machines, roulette and even live dealer games.
 You can even receive daily free credits at the best social casinos to use any way you like.
 Play online or enjoy free-play games that are adapted for your touch screen.
 Some offer sweepstakes-style games where you can win real prizes, including cash.